A rhubarb lovers treat, this rhubarb Dutch baby makes a great breakfast or brunch dish, or top it with ice cream for a warm, delicious dessert.

 The rhubarb in this one is both in the Dutch Baby and on it.
 First the rhubarb is roasted alone in the skillet in the oven.
 Then half of it is removed from the skillet and set aside for the topping.
 Add the Dutch baby batter and return to the oven for about 20 minutes, or until puffy and golden.
 Top with reserved roasted rhubarb and serve warm.

-Since I know a lot of us freeze rhubarb, you may be wondering if this can be made with frozen rhubarb.
-The answer is yes, though it may require a bit more time in the oven for the roasting.
+- Since I know a lot of us freeze rhubarb, you may be wondering if this can be made with frozen rhubarb.
+The answer is yes, though it may require a bit more time in the oven for the roasting, to allow the extra moisture to cook off.
 Simply allow it to roast until it is tender and thickened.

 - 1/4 cup brown sugar